mainkoon81/Study-V003-MCMC-Python-R/README.md

  - Monte Carlo is not strictly Bayesian nor strictly frequentist(Neyman-Pearson hypothesis testing), but it's **Parametric** sampling or bootstrapping (target distribution part of a family of distributions) as a **statistical simulation**, which helps us understand reality without needing to run multiple experiments or costly calculations.
  - It also helps us understand probabilities of **extreme events**.
  - The use of Monte-Carlo methods to **calculate p-values** has become popular because:
-   - many test statistics do not have a standard asymptotic distribution
-   - even if a standard asymptotic distribution does exist, it may not be reliable in realistic sample sizes
+   - Many test statistics do not have a standard asymptotic distribution.
+Even if a standard asymptotic distribution does exist, it may not be reliable in realistic sample sizes.
-   - In contrast, Monte Carlo methods can be used to obtain an **empirical p-value** that approximates the exact p-value without relying on asymptotic distributional theory or exhaustive enumeration.
+   - In contrast, Monte-Carlo methods can be used to obtain an **Empirical p-value** that approximates the exact p-value without relying on asymptotic distributional theory or exhaustive enumeration.

 __Example 1> hypothesis testing (in R)__
 > (a)Contingency table with too small sample_size